ni/monodrive-documentation/docs/scenario-dashboard.md

 ### Unit Under Test (UUT) & Scenarios

- In the Local monoDrive Batch Scenario Manager Application, users will run and configure a Unit Under Test.
+ In the monoDrive Batch Scenario Manager, users will be able to run and configure a Unit Under Test.
 The Unit Under Test will be configured for closed loop or replay mode. monoDrive has many pre-built trajectory files to run using the "Straight 5K" Map.

   <div class="img_container">
     <img class='wide_img' src="../imgs/dashboard_scenarios.png"/>